hello-fri-end/Django-Instagram-Api/README.md

 # Django-Instagram-Api
-Django-Instagram Api to fetch recent media from public profiles on Instagram
+Using Django-Instagram Api to fetch recent media from public profiles on Instagram Default profile : Dan Bilzerian ( He's a role model afterall)